 How much does electronic data recovery cost?

-These are the main factors that determine the cost of electronic data recovery:
+The main factors which determine the cost of electronic data recovery are:

-- If parts are required to rebuild the drive
+- The new parts (if any) needed to rebuild the drive.

-As Provchy explained, the expert you contact won’t know if it’s possible to recover your data or how much it will cost until the situation is diagnosed.
+As Provchy explained, the expert you contact won’t know if it’s possible to recover your data, much less how much it will cost, until the situation is diagnosed.
 However, to give you a ballpark idea, here are some estimations.

-Note, these prices exclude data storage devices with physical failures.
-When you have a physical failure, the company says you can send the device in for a free analysis and recovery quote.
+Some companies offer flat fees for data recovery, whether it’s been deleted, overwritten, or virally infected.
+For a physical failure, the company says you can send the device in for a free analysis and recovery quote.